na-na-hi/renget/archive/chrprompt2.md

 ###Mandibuzz
 Q1: You used to be a Pokemon trainer, right?
 How does it feel to be one yourself?
+>Well, maybe not for others, but I'd consider it to be one of the most wonderful things that's ever happened to me.
+Being a Pokemon is freeing, in a way.
+I felt so pigeonholed in my previous life.
+What's better than being in a new one away from humans, and your favorite Pokemon at your side?

 Q2: If you didn't end up as a Mandibuzz, which Pokemon would you rather be?
+>Perhaps an ancient fossil Pokemon, maybe an Archeops?
+I've also been partial to all of the stories in Kanto about a bird trio, too.
+But I know I'm not special enough to end up as a legendary Pokemon.
+At first I was a bit peeved at the lack of real hands, but now that I've got the wings I can only really picture being another bird Pokemon.

 Q3: Is it odd being able to speak with Gliscor directly?
+>Oh no, not at all!
+Not to brag, but I'd consider my care for Gliscor to be above and beyond what many others provide to their Pokemon.
+I will admit though, it is nice being able to speak to him.
+We've been able to work through a lot of our differences and overcome challenges I never thought possible with the communication barrier being broken.
+I never realized just how much I needed him.

 ###Gliscor
 Q1: Your trainer turned into a Pokemon!
 How have you handled the situation?
+>It's awesome!
+Being able to speak and fly through the air with my trainer has been nothing but a blast!
+It did take some getting used to, but we're the best of friends, and without her I don't know where I'd be!
+Scratch that, I'd probably still be minding my own business in the trees south of Blackthorn, man that was a boring life!

 Q2: Are the native Pokemon in this world very different from Pokemon in your previous world?
 Or are they somewhat the same?
+>The Pokemon back in my old world were alright, but a lot of them had strong desire to travel alongside a trainer instead of doing their own thing.
+The Pokemon here seem to be much smarter and independent!
+I could never imagine a Pokemon running a shop back where I came from, let alone a whole society of us coming together!
+I don't like the Pokemon we've met in the mystery dungeons though, they're feral and mean!

 ###Cider
 Q1: What's the deal with that Chatot guy?